Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!

 \section{Conclusion}

 We outlined a methodology for clustering word embeddings for unsupervised document analysis, and presented a systematic comparison of various influential embedding methods and clustering algorithms.
-Our experiments suggest that pre-trained word embeddings combined with weighted clustering algorithms and reranking, provide a viable alternative to traditional topic modeling at lower complexity and runtime.
+Our experiments suggest that pre-trained word embeddings (both contextualized and non-contextualized), combined with tf-weighted k-means and tf-based reranking, provide a viable alternative to traditional topic modeling at lower complexity and runtime.